 In 2007, Woodlands Conservancy, in partnership with California State University Channel Islands and Oregon State University, initiated systematic assessment, treatment and post-treatment methodology to remove invasive species and reforest with tree species to restore native habitat (see below).
 They have since been joined in their efforts to study and remove invasives by professors and students from Tulane and UNO.

 In 2009 Woodlands Conservancy began actively treating for invasive species and replanting with native plants.
 Efforts to intensify invasive removal have been intensified in the past 5 years and we are moving into a replanting phase across ~65 acres of habitat.

 In 2013 Woodlands began working with local K-12 students and the Brown Foundation to do a service learning program called Seeds to Saplings.
 Students have assisted in planting some of the 14,000+ saplings involved in restoring the forest.

 In 2016 Woodlands received grants from the Barrataria Terrebonne National Estuary Foundation and the NOLA Tree Project for the purchase of several hundred native trees and understory shrubs.
 These plants will go a long way towards filling gaps where invasives have been removed and restoring the quality of the forest habitat.

-In Dec- Feb of 2017 we will be planting several hundred native trees and shrubs across 65 acres as part of our continuing reforestation efforts.
+In Dec- March of 2018, we will be planting several hundred native trees and shrubs across parts of Woodlands Trail and Delacroix Preserve as part of our continuing reforestation efforts.
 If you are interested in volunteering to help plant trees see our volunteer page!

 CSUCI & OSU CONDUCT VEGETATION SURVEYS